AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 ### Changelog
 v1.2
 - New preset editor
-- Many small GUI improves
+- Many small GUI improvements
 - Now using KSP skin by default, option to revert to the old one
 - Updated toolbar to 1.7.7